Access to Primary Education and Humanities (SWAP)

 Applications are made to a course and a first choice of campus.
 If the course is oversubscribed at your first choice you will be automatically considered for alternative sites and may be made an offer without a further application.

-Selection for interview will depend on if you have met the entry criteria, but also the quality of application form - the form should be fully completed and detailed.
+- Invited to book an interview session.
+Selection for interview will depend on if you have met the entry criteria, but also the quality of the personal statement you provide in your application - the form should be fully completed and detailed.
 It will give information about qualifications, interests and personal attributes, and explains reasons why you are interested in the course.
-This will be communicated in the form of an ‘entry criteria checked’ e-mail.
+At the Interview you will be asked to complete a short written task.

-Once you have accepted your offer, you will be sent further information on things like student funding and an induction date.
+Once you have accepted your offer, you will be sent out instructions about student funding, joining instructions and induction date.